kiran-git25/omniplay/replit.md

 ## Overview

-This is a modern full-stack media management application built with React, Express.js, and TypeScript.
-The application provides a comprehensive media player that supports multiple file types including audio, video, images, and documents (PDF and text/markdown).
-It features a drag-and-drop file upload system, media library management, and specialized viewers for different content types.
+This is a universal open source media player web application built with React, Express.js, and TypeScript.
+The application functions like a combination of VLC Media Player and 7-Zip, supporting comprehensive file format playback and archive management.
+It provides cross-device compatibility with PWA capabilities and supports audio, video, images, documents, and archive files with specialized viewers for each content type.

 ## User Preferences